Who We Are

 Levi Gogolinski - Marketing Manager and Consumer Relations

 Levi joined the team in early 2018.
-After spending considerable time here during the previous few summers, she made the decision to trade the hustle of downtown Vancouver for the beautiful south Okanagan.
+After spending considerable time in the south Okanagan during the previous few summers, she made the decision to trade the hustle of downtown Vancouver for the beautiful south Okanagan.

 With a Bachelor's Degree in Fine Art, a background in sales, and a love of BC wine, this was the perfect fit to combine passion and experience.